12 Best Phishing Protection Software Solutions (2026)

 5. CheckPhish (by Bolster)

 CheckPhish scans URLs and returns a risk assessment based on domain age and SSL configuration, plus known phishing patterns.
-It also generates domain permutations showing typosquatting variations of any domain you own.
+It also generates typosquatting variations of any domain you own.

 Good for ad-hoc analysis during incident response.
 If you want continuous monitoring, that’s where Bolster’s paid platform comes in.